 Modernism was at the center of Mies’ architectural thinking and he quickly became a leader in this new school of thought.
 While serving as the third and final head of the famed Bauhaus design school, he realized the political climate in Germany was becoming increasingly hostile and emigrated to the USA in 1937, eventually settling in Chicago.
 It was in Chicago that he worked the rest of his life creating some of his masterpieces in modernist thought such as the Farnsworth House.

 Less is more

-His approach stripped architecture down to the absolute essentials; removing classical architectural decorative ornamentation entirely.
+His entire approach to architecture stripped designs down to the absolute essentials; removing classical architectural decorative ornamentation entirely.
 It was from this design philosophy that “Less is more” was born.
-It was a utilitarian approach that a design is more powerful the less you add.
-Ornamentation served no functional purpose so it was omitted.
-It took Louis Sullivan’s idea that “form follows function” to the extreme.
-A building’s visual style should take a backseat to its purpose.
+It was a utilitarian approach where a design is more powerful the less you add.
+Basically a design is better the less stuff you add to it.
+Keep it simple.

 While celebrated as a design visionary and as a father of modernism, Mies’ aphorism of “Less is more” has taken on a life of its own where it is arguably more famous than he is.